AVAILABLE IN CANADA ONLY FOR STUDENTS ENROLLED IN THE VETERINARY TECHNOLOGY DIPLOMA OPEN LEARNING PROGRAM

 - Confirm required level of professional supervision is present at selected location of clinical placement.

-- Maintain a minimum 20 hour work week in a full service Canadian veterinary hospital or clinic.
+- Maintain paid work in a full service Canadian veterinary hospital or clinic for a minimum of 260 hours per semester.

 - Complete and file all Clinic Affiliation Forms at Thompson Rivers University.

-- Module 1: Preparing for Veterinary Clinical Work and Correspondence 4
+- Module 1: Preparing for Veterinary Clinical Work & Correspondence 5

 - Module 2: Connecting with Your Community